jasonsavage/jquery.selected/README.md

 ```

-Also, if you don't want the class name to be selected :
+Also, if you want the class name to be something other than 'selected' :

 ```javascript
 $.selected.className = "active";